 Before you can add a stream to your dashboard, you need to connect the social profile you want to monitor.
 Add social networks to your dashboard first, and then add corresponding streams for each one.
 Team members please see below.

 Add streams to a new tab

 Each new tab in the Hootsuite dashboard contains stream builders, which recommend and walk you through creating streams specific to engagement goals:

-- Monitor Mentions
+- My Posts & Mentions

 These are great for getting an idea of the streams you can add, and how to use them to effectively monitor your social networks.

 To go straight into building streams on your own, try the Browse all Streams builder.
 Just a select a social network for the stream, and then select one of the available streams for that profile.

 Access this tool in the bottom-right corner of every tab to add new streams.

 Add a stream to an existing tab at any time (so long as it contains fewer than 10 streams).
 The types of streams available to create depends on the social network.
 For example, for Facebook Pages you can add an Unpublished or Activity stream for monitoring comments on your Facebook ads and dark posts.

 Click the timestamp on a post in stream to open and view it in the native social network.